syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 ✅ Some new setup has been completed
 ==============

-Since you finished the last section, a change has been made to your controller.
+Since you finished the last challenge, a change has been made to your controller.

 Navigate to `controllers/website_controller.go` in your `Code editor` tab and scroll all the way to the bottom.
 Here you should find a new function called `createDeployment`.